jonrandy/metho-set/README.md

 a[some(i => i < 3)] // true
 a[some(i => i > 5)] // false

-// every - test if all valuee conform to predicate a[every(i => i < 4)] // true
+// every - test if all values conform to predicate a[every(i => i < 4)] // true
 b[every(i => i < 4)] // false

-// groupBy - group into sub-Sets in object with key given by the callback a[groupBy((n) => n % 2 === 0 ? 'even' : 'odd')]
+// groupBy - group into subsets in object with key given by the callback a[groupBy((n) => n % 2 === 0 ? 'even' : 'odd')]
 // { even: Set [ 2 ], odd: Set [ 1, 3 ] }